chuks2274/nextjs-ssr-redux-todo/README.md

-Next.js SSR + Redux Todo App
+Simple Next.js SSR + Redux Todo App

 A simple Todo application built with Next.js (Server-Side Rendering) and Redux Toolkit.
 This project is intended for learning purposes, focusing on understanding how to integrate SSR with Redux in a Next.js app.